joamaro97/configure-ad/README.md

 <img src="https://i.imgur.com/qvsH7qx.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
 Now that Active Directory is installed on the domain controller VM, it is time to create new Organizational Units and Users.
-With the Active Directory Users and Computers console open, right-click on the domain you created (in my case, labtest.com) and create a new Organizational Unit (OU).
+With the Active Directory Users and Computers console open, right-click on the domain you created (in my case, adtest.com) and create a new Organizational Unit (OU).
 I have created two Organizational Units, _EMPLOYEES and _ADMINS.
-I named them like this because the Powershell script will be used later.
+I named them this way because I'll use the PowerShell script later.
 Within the _ADMINS OU, I created a new User called John Doe.
 John's account will be given administrative privileges through the use of a Security Group.
 To grant admin privileges to a User, right-click on the user and open their Properties.
 Click Member Of, then Add to apply to the appropriate security group.

 In this case, I added John to the Domain Admins security group.
 From now on, I will be using John's account to make any further changes.
-I will log off as a lab user and log in as john_admin.
+I will log off as a lab user and log in as adtest.com/john_doe.
 </p>
 <br />